arunasurya/blogposts/bisqblogproject.md

   - If you are not sure what you want to write about, no worries, we will help you figure this out.
 - Once you know what you want to write about, you will be asked to write **a short abstract** and send it in a Google doc to the project lead.
   - Please try to be as clear as possible and define the goal of the post.
-  - We encourage you to do this before putting in a lot of effort into writing a post that may be rejected.
+  - We encourage you to do this before putting in a lot of effort into writing your post.
 - If the abstract is approved, you will be asked to write the first draft and share it with the project lead.
 - The post will go through multiple reviews and edits by the blog editors before it is published on the [Bisq blog](https://bisq.network/blog/).
   - The blog editors will handle the editing and publishing process.
 All you need to focus on is writing.